 The camera may be in the card reader, mounted at the top of the ATM, or to the side of the device hidden in brochure cases or other inconspicuous places.
 Some criminals may even install a fake PIN pad over the actual keyboard to capture the PIN directly, bypassing the need for a camera.

 Some of the more common places where credit card skimming might occur include:

 - Gas Stations: Gas stations are a favorite target for thieves who use skimmers because there are multiple credit card devices sitting outdoors, none of which have an associate directly monitoring their use.

 - ATMs: Popular for the same reasons as illicit use at a gas station, thieves can leave a skimmer on a card reader collect your information.

-- Retail Stores: While most employees are honest, hardworking people, we still must remain aware of those with dishonest intentions.
-Portable skimmers can quickly be used to gather information in a matter of seconds, often out of sight of the actual cardholder but occasionally right at the terminal depending on the illicit skill of the dishonest employee.
+- Retail Stores: While most employees are honest, hardworking people, we must remain aware of those with dishonest intentions.
+Portable skimmers can quickly be used to gather information in a matter of seconds, often out of sight of the actual cardholder but occasionally right at the terminal, depending on the illicit skill of the dishonest employee.

 Ten Tips for Avoiding Credit Card Skimmer Incidents

 Following are ten tips to follow to help avoid becoming the victim of a credit card skimming operation.
 While these incidents can happen to anyone, remaining aware and following a few common sense rules can help avoid many situations.